Constructible reality condition of pseudo entropy via pseudo-Hermiticity: Discussion

 \section{Discussion}

-In this paper, we apply the notion of pseudo-Hermitian to construct the reality condition of pseudo entropy since the real-valued pseudo entropy has robust potential application to study holograph and quantum phase transition.
-Our results provide a useful method to diagnose whether the pseudo R\'enyi entropies for a given transition matrix $X$ are real-valued or not without evaluating the eigenvalues or pseudo R\'enyi entropies of all the index $n$.
-Especially, in QFT this is a very practical method as we have shown in section.\ref{ExampleinQFT}.
-The operator $\eta$ seems to be associated with the symmetry of the states $|\psi\rangle$, $|\phi\rangle$ and the subsystem $A$.
-Moreover, one may use the results in this paper as the guidance to construct the transition matrix $X$ with real-valued pseudo entropy.
+Real-valued pseudo entropies have robust potential applications in holography, quantum information, and quantum many-body physics.
+In this article, we explore the reality condition of pseudo entropy utilizing the notion of pseudo-Hermiticity.
+We have extended the concept of transition matrices from pure states to more general mixed states \eqref{defofX}, and have demonstrated that all finite-dimensional transition matrices are pseudo-Hermitian (see Proposition \ref{propoforph}).
+We derive the equivalent condition for the reduced transition matrix to be pseudo-Hermitian (see Proposition \ref{propo2}).
+On this basis, we construct a class of transition matrices that are $\eta$-pseudo-Hermitian and have non-negative eigenvalues (not all zeros) by selecting special $\eta$ matrices (see Theorem \ref{corol3} about pure state transition matrices and Corollary \ref{corol4} about mixed state transition matrices).
+Thus, we construct a set of transition matrices that can generate non-negative pseudo (R\'enyi) entropy of arbitrary order of subsystems.

-The notion of pseudo-Hermiticity originates from non-Hermitian matrices, which are diagonalizable and own a complete bi-orthonormal eigenbasis.
-We mainly focus on the pseudo-Hermiticity of the reduced transition matrix to construct the real-valued pseudo entropy.
-If the transition matrix is not diagonalizable, the results in our paper are unavailable.
-It would be interesting to find the condition for reality by writing the matrix into Jordan form \cite{Ashida:2020dkc}.
+Based on our constructions, we perform a series of numerical tests in finite dimensional quantum systems.
+We subsequently work out several non-trivial examples in quantum field theories, including Euclidean QFT with non-Hermitian operator insertion, and QFTs with Lorentzian signature.
+The core idea is to find an appropriate $\eta$ matrix so that the transition matrix is $\eta$-pseudo-Hermitian and satisfy the conditions of Theorem \ref{corol3}.
+In terms of these examples, we learn that the $\eta$-pseudo-Hermiticity is associated with the various aspects, e.g., algebraic structures of QFT, modular Hamiltonian, parity, etc.

-As a generalization of EE, the pseudo entropy has a more complicated structure.
-Thus it includes more information on the underlying theory, which is still unknown.
-As shown in the examples of QFTs, the reality condition is closely related to the modular theory.
-For some particular examples of CFTs, the pseudo entropy depends on the conformal blocks in Minkowski spacetime.
-It would be an interesting future problem to explore the relation between the reality of pseudo entropy and the structure of conformal blocks. \\ \\
+The notion of pseudo-Hermiticity has been extensively studied for the non-Hermitian systems.
+It originates from non-Hermitian matrices, which are diagonalizable and own a complete biorthonormal eigenbasis.
+In the current work, we mainly focus on the pseudo-Hermiticity of the reduced transition matrix to construct the real-valued pseudo entropy.
+If the reduced transition matrix is non-pseudo-Hermitian which means it is not diagonalizable, one possible way to find the reality condition of pseudo entropy is writing the matrix into Jordan form for the non-diagonalizable cases \cite{Mostafazadeh:2002wg,Ashida:2020dkc}.
+It is an interesting direction to achieve the real-valued pseudo entropy by going beyond the pseudo-Hermiticity.